lukekarrys/html-tagged-literals/README.md

 }
 ```

-This module gives you a few tagged template literals for either stripping all newlines+whitespace or just unindenting:
+This module gives you a few tagged template literals for either stripping all newlines and whitespace or just unindenting the string literal:

 ```js
 import {minify, unindent} from 'html-tagged-literals'